rjcncpt/starcitizen-better-spectrum-look/README.md

 # Better Dark Theme - Spectrum & RSI Website
-Better look for the Spectrum website.
-I've reworked the CSS code of the Star Citizen Spectrum website a bit, as I'm not happy with the original color scheme.
-I toned down the intrusive blue of the website a bit.
+Better look for the Spectrum and RSI website.
+I've reworked the CSS code for the Star Citizen Spectrum and RSI website because I'm not happy with the original color scheme.
+I toned down the intrusive blue of the website.
+Avatars are round, fonts are more readable, I removed the yellow Staff font color and background graphics.
+In general, Spectrum is much tidier now.
+The gallery is completely new and now shows the images side by side instead of one below the other, which saves a lot of space.

 Discord: https://discord.com/invite/c5JzewAT9D